Skip to Main Content

 • Oral liquid:

 • Shake liquid sirolimus well before use.
 Use the measuring device (oral syringe) that comes with the medicine.
-Measure one dose, and empty into a cup with ¼ cup water or orange juice (not from Seville bitter oranges).
-Mix well, and take the medicine right away.
+Measure 1 dose, and empty into a cup with ¼ cup water or orange juice.
+(Do not eat grapefruit or bitter Seville oranges or drink juices containing these fruits).
+Mix well and give the medicine right away.
 Then add a little more liquid to the cup, mix, and drink.
 Throw away the oral syringe used to measure the dose.
 Do not reuse.

 • Store liquid sirolimus in the refrigerator.
 The medicine may appear hazy after refrigeration.
 Liquid sirolimus may be kept at room temperature for up to 15 days.
 Throw away unused liquid medicine after 30 days.

-• If vomiting occurs within 20 minutes of taking sirolimus, another dose should be given.
+• If vomiting occurs within 20 minutes of taking sirolimus, give another dose.

 • Give a missed dose as soon as possible.
 If it is near the time of the next dose (within 4 hours), skip the dose.
 Do not give 2 doses at the same time.

 • Caregivers should wear gloves when handling this medicine.
-If the medicine gets on your skin or in eyes, wash the area right away.
+If the medicine gets on the skin or in the eyes, wash the area right away.

 • Protect sirolimus from light.